lanl-ansi/PowerModelsONM.jl/README.md

 Contributions, feature requests, and suggestions are welcome; please open an [issue][issues-url] if you encounter any problems.
 The [contributing page][contrib-url] has guidelines that should be followed when opening pull requests and contributing code.

+This software was supported by the Resilient Operations of Networked Microgrids project funded by the U.S. Department of Energy's Microgrid Research and Development Program.

 ## License

 This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.